Accuser says Maxwell and Epstein violated her at age 16 - NewsBreak

 Maxwell , 59, has denied charges she groomed underage girls for Epstein, who killed himself in jail in 2019.
 Her lawyers say the government is making her a scapegoat for alleged sex crimes committed by her onetime boyfriend.

-She said that during an outing to the movies with Epstein, he reached over to hold her hand and caress her leg.
+She said an outing to the movies with Epstein, he reached over to hold her hand and caress her leg.

 “I felt sick to my stomach,” she said.
-“It was not something I was expecting at all.”
+“It was not something I wasn’t expecting at all.”

-She said she initially felt more comfortable because Maxwell was there.
-But when they took her to the movies, he “right away began to hold my hand” and rub her foot and arm throughout the film with no effort to hide the behavior from Maxwell, she said.
+She said initially felt more comfortable because Maxwell was there.
+But when they took her to the movies, he “right away began to hold my hand” and rub her foot and arm throughout the film, she said.

 “It didn’t make sense to me that would happen,” she said.
 “I so badly wanted to get off the table and have the massage be done.”